The Next Big Technology for Operating Plans: 3D Laser Scanning

 - Innoluce Bv, an Infineon Company

-Piping Technology and Products believe that LiDAR has reached the early adopter phase of a traditional technology product lifecycle curve.
+Piping Technology & Products believe that LiDAR has reached the early adopter phase of a traditional technology product lifecycle curve.
 This means we will see growing adoption into more industries and use cases as well as a Moore’s Law impact on cost/performance as significant research is being done on technology solutions to drive down the cost of LiDAR.
-The key focus of this research is on a scalable, low cost solid state solution for LiDAR.
+The key focus of this research is on a scalable, low-cost solid-state solution for LiDAR.
 Because LiDAR has a high volume killer application in the Automotive Industry (autonomous vehicles), there is significant funding available for both established and startup semiconductor firms to innovate in LiDAR chipsets.
-Different firms are innovating in different semiconductor technology approaches to LiDAR solutions including CMOS (Complimentary Metal-Oxide Semiconductor), MEMS (Micro-Electro-Mechanical Systems), and Silicon Photonics (use of Silicon as an Optical Medium).
+Different firms are innovating in different semiconductor technology approaches to LiDAR solutions including CMOS (Complementary Metal-Oxide Semiconductor), MEMS (Micro-Electro-Mechanical Systems), and Silicon Photonics (use of Silicon as an Optical Medium).

 As the chart below shows, we are seeing the pace of technology adoption accelerate over time thus making LiDAR a technology that will likely accelerate rapidly in terms of both market penetration and expansion of use cases in different industries.